C# Web Scraping with Playwright & Proxies: A Guide

 }

-• It starts by defining the proxy configuration using Evomi's residential proxy endpoint (`rp.evomi.com:1000` for HTTP).
-Remember to replace the placeholders with your actual Evomi credentials.
+• It defines the proxy configuration using Evomi's residential endpoint (rp.evomi.com:1000 for HTTP).
+Swap the placeholders for your real credentials.

 • Playwright.CreateAsync() initializes the Playwright environment.

-• playwright.Chromium.LaunchAsync() starts a Chromium browser instance.
-We pass our proxySettings here.
-Headless = true means the browser runs in the background; set it to false if you want to see the browser window pop up.
+• playwright.Chromium.LaunchAsync() starts a Chromium instance and applies the proxySettings.
+Headless = true runs it in the background; set it to false to watch the window.

 • browser.NewPageAsync() opens a new tab.

-• page.GotoAsync() navigates the tab to the specified URL (we're using Evomi's IP checker tool as an example).
+• page.GotoAsync() navigates to the URL — here, Evomi's IP checker.

-• page.ScreenshotAsync() saves a screenshot of the current view.
+• page.ScreenshotAsync() saves a snapshot of the current view.

 Step 3: Capturing Screenshots